ThingLabsIo/ThingLabsIo.github.io/pages/device/photon/reading-analog-input.md

 ---
-layout: page-fullwidth
+layout: page-photon
 title: "Reading Analog Input"
-subheadline: "Particle Photon IoT Lab 2"
+subheadline: "Particle Photon Thing 101 Labs #3"
 teaser: "In this lab you will read input from an analog sensor using a voltage divider."
 show_meta: true
-comments: true
+comments: false
 header: no
 breadcrumb: true
-categories:
-    - iot-photon-labs
-    - maker-101
+categories: [photon, iot, maker, javascript, node.js, johnny-five]
-permalink: "/photon/02/"
+permalink: /device/photon/reading-analog-input/
 ---
-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started](/photon/00/) section.
+If you haven't already done so, please follow the instructions in ['Getting Started'](../getting-started/) section.

 ### Table of Contents
 *  Auto generated table of contents